imarsman/iptools/README.md

 # iptools

-This is a learning experience for things like IP subnetting.
-Mostly I am interested in splitting up subnets into equal ranges and defining things like the network ID and broadcast address for subnets.
+This project was done as a learning experience for things like IP subnetting.
+Mostly I was interested in learning more about ipv4 subnets and splitting up subnets into equal ranges and defining things like the network ID and broadcast address for subnets.
 This is a way for me to better establish my knowledge of this subject.

 This utility can have completion enabled by typing `COMP_INSTALL=1 iptools`.

 This utility currently does three things.
 It splits a subnet into networks and into networks by a differing subnet size, it splits a subnet into a set of ranges for its networks, and it gives summary information for a subnet.

-It is likely that there are errors in my code, mostly tied to the fact that this project is my way of learning about subnetting.
 One thing I'd like to do is try IP6 subnetting.

-Subnet divisions split into non-default sized networks
+### Subnet divisions split into non-default sized networks

 ```
 $ iptools subnet divide -ip 99.236.32.0 -bits 16 -secondary-bits 18 -pretty